-So your camping trip during the school holidays got cancelled due to the lockdown.
-You can still have fun camping in the backyard.
-We know it’s not the same as camping in the Great Outdoors but it’s a fun backyard alternative during these COVID times.
+If you don’t have time or energy to go camping, you can still have fun camping in the backyard.
+We know it’s not the same as camping in the Great Outdoors but it’s a fun backyard alternative.

 Recreate the magic of a camping trip without having to loading the car with stuff and travelling to a campsite.
 Instead, bring the gear out to the backyard and have a family staycation in the backyard.
 Here are some backyard camping ideas for a fun and memorable family experience.
-When lockdown is over, you can even use these ideas for a backyard camping birthday party.
+You can even use these ideas for a backyard camping birthday party.

 Set up camp